EMERGENCY ROOM ERRORS LINKED TO INFORMATION PROCESSING

 Doctors and hospitals typically will fight back against any accusations of malpractice.
 Their insurance companies and lawyers may put pressure on patients and families to settle for less than the case is worth – or even drop a case that has merit.

 That’s why it’s critical to work with a knowledgeable attorney if you’ve been harmed.
 We can hold the responsible parties accountable.
-If you or a loved one was injured or a loved one died due to a medical error in an emergency room, contact The Deratany Firm to determine the best course of action.
+If you or a loved one was injured or a loved one died due to a medical error in an emergency room, contact Deratany & Kosner to determine the best course of action.